Hansade2005/pixel-pilot/docs/getting-started.md

 ### Step 3: Start Building
 1. Open the chat panel on the left
 2. Describe what you want to build: *"Create a task management app with user authentication"*
-3. Watch as Pixel Pilot generates your application structure
+3. Watch as PiPilot generates your application structure

 ### Step 4: Preview and Test
 1. Click the "Preview" tab to launch your app